anadirisal/dataproductproject/README.md

 This is a simple application that shows graphing capability.

 This is a shiny application that is final presentation for the Course Project of the “Developing data products” course.
 This course is part of the “Data Science specialization”.
-The project consists in two activities: creating a Shiny application and create a presentation in Rstudio Presenter to pitch for the application.
+The project consists of two activities: creating a Shiny application and create a presentation in Rstudio Presenter to pitch for the application.

 For this assignment, we used the gapminder dataset from UsingR package.